McFarlane v Director of Public Prosecutions: Prosecutorial Delay

 The Irish Supreme Court analysed whether a systematic delay could be viewed as being qualitatively different from a prosecution delay and concluded that they are governed by the same principles.
 The reasoning behind this being that both forms of delay affect an accused in the same manner.
 The case would still be hindered, in all aspects.

-A delay between being arested and charged would cause stress regarding the type of charge that would occur.
+A delay between being arrested and charged would cause stress regarding the type of charge that would occur.
 Furthermore, adequate resources such as fingerprints analysis should always be submitted to the court.
 The court found this view to be concerning with that of 'Barker v Wingo', and in this jurisdiction, by 'DPP V Byrne'.
 In 'DPP v Byrne', there were a number of factors that must be considered to determine the risk of an unfair trial.
 Was the delay involved in the investigation was inordinate and inexcusable.
 Was there real anxiety or concern caused to the applicant during the lengthy period in question.